Financial information for offer-holders

 Before you apply to Peterhouse

 Peterhouse is proud to be one of only four Cambridge Colleges that works with the Jardine Foundation.
 The Jardine Foundation offers full scholarships to students from certain countries in the Far East.
-Applications to the Jardine Foundation are seperate from applications to Peterhouse, and the deadline to apply is usually in late October.
+Applications to the Jardine Foundation are separate from applications to Peterhouse, and the deadline to apply is usually in late October.

 After you have an offer from Peterhouse

 There are a number of scholarships available to Overseas students at Cambridge, which are administered by the Cambridge Overseas Trust (COT).
 All Overseas offer-holders are encouraged to apply to the Trusts in January for a part-scholarship of £8,000 p.a.
 In addition, there are various nationality-/domicile-dependent scholarships available, some of which require a separate application (some are pre-application, see website for details).
 Offer-holders who apply to the COT can expect to hear the result of this application in May.
-They are also considered for additional funding by the Pedterhouse Grants Committee, which typically offers between £500-£3,000 p.a. for selected students (although sometimes a case can be made for a larger sum) and these results are typically announced in June or July.
+They are also considered for additional funding by the Peterhouse Grants Committee, which typically offers between £500-£3,000 p.a. for selected students (although sometimes a case can be made for a larger sum) and these results are typically announced in June or July.
 Both the COT scholarships and Peterhouse Grants are allocated based on financial need and academic ability, and the fund are specifically towards tuition fee costs.
 Successful candidates are obliged to inform the College of any additional Grants/Scholarships secured, and this may affect the amount of funding provided by the College.
 Additional specific terms and conditions apply.

 In addition to the above scholarships, all Overseas candidates with financial need are encouraged to apply to external sources for further funding.